How do I start a church food pantry?

 You might start with your budget and determine how many people you will be able to serve, but I prefer to start with the number of people you need to serve and then build your budget.
 As you’ll see elsewhere, your biggest assets as a fundraiser is a demonstrable need and a thoughtful plan of how to meet that need.

 Money will enable you to get the food and equipment that you need to help people in need.
-When you are planning your food pantry, it is absolutely essential that you have an idea of how you are going to raise money to support your efforts.
+When you are starting your food pantry, it is absolutely essential that you have an idea of how you are going to raise money to support your efforts.
 Failing to do so is like going on a road trip without putting gas in the car.

 There’s no single best way to raise money for your ministry.
 Look at the people you have and their gifts, and then find a strategy that matches them.
 Try something, and if it works, look for ways to fine tune it so that it works better next time.
 If it doesn’t work, try something else.
 Failure is not an option.
 It is mandatory.